-- 1. The Eligible Individual must work for an employer with fewer than 20 employees for each of the 20 or more calendar weeks in the current and preceding year, and the employer must be approved by CMS as a small employer. - 2.
+- 1. The Eligible Individual must work for an employer that does not employ 20 or more employees in 20 or more calendar weeks in the current or preceding calendar year, and the employer must be approved by CMS as a small employer.
+See the MSP SEE Eligibility Certification Form. - 2.
 The Eligible Individual or Eligible Dependent or both must be age 65 or over and enrolled in Medicare Part A on the basis of age only. - 3.
 The Eligible Individual or Eligible Dependent participates in a plan administered by Anthem BCBS or Cigna.